 Jump to topic

-There may be some pressure and discomfort at this point in the surgery, and vision will become blurry temporarily.
+There may be some pressure and discomfort at this point in the surgery, and your vision will become blurry temporarily.
 The energy emitted from the laser helps form tiny, expanding bubbles of gas and water to dislodge the tissue beneath the cornea surface.
-This separates the outer layers of tissue into the corneal flap, by which the eye surgeon peels back for the next step of surgery.
+This separates the outer layers of tissue into the corneal flap.
+The surgeon peels this flap back for the next step of surgery.

 When the eye is in the proper position, the laser will send pulses to the eye to vaporize corneal tissue.
-During this phase of the surgery, some individuals have reported a “burning hair” smell.
 The ophthalmologist uses the laser to reshape the tissue based on the measurements gathered during the pre-surgical assessment.
 After this step, the eye surgeon will return the flap to its original position and place a protective eye shield over the eye.

 LASIK recovery time will not be the same for every person who undergoes LASIK surgery.